Skip to main content

 Believing 'more is always better' in training volume and intensity.

-This 'no pain, no gain' mentality overlooks the critical role of recovery.
+This 'push through pain' mentality overlooks the critical role of recovery.
 Continuously increasing load or duration without adequate rest prevents physiological adaptation, leading to performance plateaus, injury, and burnout rather than progress.

 3